subsetpark/pantagruel/priv/reference.md

-**set** or **list comprehensions** may be formed by following one or more comma-separated **bindings** or **guards** with some **expression**, separated by a dot, like this:
+**set** or **list comprehensions** may be formed by following one or more comma-separated **bindings** or **guards** with some **expression**, separated by a backslash, like this:

 ```pantagruel
 [x : X \ x ^ 2]